Skip to content

 Add Metadata

-Reads a filled-in clip inventory spreadsheet and pushes it back into Resolve and onto disk, in up to three independent ways — placing frame counter clips on the timeline, exporting FCPXML title files, and exporting SRT subtitle files.
+Reads a filled-in clip inventory spreadsheet and adds metadata to timeline, in up to 3 independent ways — placing frame counter clips on the timeline, exporting FCPXML title files, and exporting SRT subtitle files.
 All three can run together in a single pass.

-Add Metadata expects the spreadsheet shape that Clip Inventory produces: bold Record In/Record Out headers and your own metadata typed into the columns after that.
+Add Metadata expects the spreadsheet shape that Clip Inventory produces: it must contain Record In/Record Out columns and your own metadata typed into the columns after that.
 See Export a Clip Inventory if you haven't generated one yet.

 Launching it